Role of Acoustic Phonon Transport in Near- to Asperity-Contact Heat Transfer: Theoretical Modeling

-Fig. \ref{Fig:Comparison}c separates the contributions of each force to $G_{\mathrm{theory}}$ in addition to NFRHT for comparison.
-In the AC regime, the L-J model for the short-range force interactions dominates thermal transport.
-However, the Coulomb force becomes a dominant contributor in the NC regime, allowing force-induced acoustic phonon transport to exceed NFRHT by up to three orders of magnitude.
-When considering the origin of the Coulomb force, this finding strongly suggests the possibility of enhancing heat flow in the NC regime with external force stimuli, such as electrostatic and magnetic forces.
-Fig. \ref{Fig:Comparison}d further demonstrates the strong correlation between tip-surface heat transfer and force interactions by comparing $G_{\mathrm{exp}}$ to the simultaneously acquired $\Delta f$ of the QTF.
-In the AC regime near BC, $G_{\mathrm{exp}}$ becomes linearly proportional to $\Delta f$ as indicated by the red dashed line.
-A previous study revealed that interfacial thermal conductance is linearly proportional to the normal contact force in the BC regime\cite{Gotsmann2013}, suggesting that $\Delta f$ can be interpreted as the indicator of the normal force.
-Therefore, the observed linear relationship between $G_{\mathrm{exp}}$ and $\Delta f$ in the NC regime further supports the contribution of forces to acoustic phonon transport across vacuum gaps.
+Since acoustic phonon transport across a vacuum gap is mediated by interatomic force interactions between Pt and Si atoms, the impact of each force contributing to $G_{\mathrm{theory}}$ is calculated with the AGF method and shown in Fig. \ref{Fig:Force}(a).
+Here, NFRHT is also included for comparison.
+In the AC regime, the short-range force interactions, such as the repulsive force due to overlapping electron clouds and the vdW force, dominate thermal transport.
+However, the Coulomb force becomes a dominant contributor in the NC regime, allowing acoustic phonon transport to exceed NFRHT by up to three orders of magnitude.
+When considering the origin of the Coulomb force, our calculation suggests the possibility of manipulating heat transfer in the NC regime with external force stimuli \cite{Pendry2016}.
+Figure \ref{Fig:Force}(b) further demonstrates the strong correlation between tip-surface heat transfer and force interactions by comparing $G_{\mathrm{exp}}$ to the simultaneously acquired $\Delta f$ of the QTF.
+As the contact regime transitions from AC to BC, $G_{\mathrm{exp}}$ becomes linearly proportional to $\Delta f$ as indicated by the red dashed line in the top right corner of Fig. \ref{Fig:Force}(b).
+Since the lateral force gradient exerted on the tip can be first-order approximated as $\partial F_{x}/\partial z \approx 2k_{\mathrm{eff}} \Delta f/f_0$ \cite{Castellanos-Gomez2011}, the lateral force at different gaps can be calculated by integrating the equation over the interval $d \leq z \leq \infty$.
+The calculated lateral force is denoted in Fig. \ref{Fig:Force}(b) along with $\Delta f$.
+Since the lateral force can be related with the normal force by the nanoscale friction law \cite{Mo2009}, the observed linear proportionality in the AC-to-BC transition indicates a strong correlation between the normal contact force and the interfacial thermal conductance.
+Interestingly, a similar linear proportionality between $G_{\mathrm{exp}}$ and $\Delta f$ is observed in the NC regime as indicated by the red dashed line in the bottom left corner, implying that Pt and Si atoms are still connected by interatomic forces to allow non-contact acoustic phonon transport.
+We also experimentally demonstrate that the tip-sample lateral force increases with the increasing electrical current supplied to the nanoheater in the NC regime (Section III of the Supplemental Material \cite{SI_Jarzembski}), which we believe should increase the thermal conductance.
+However, the manipulation of the near-contact thermal conductance by external force stimuli was not measured due to limitations in the current nanoheater design, which remains a future research.